UniversityPhysics/VP01a_the_sparrow/README.md

 ```
 Predict the output:____________

-Python has a funny way of indicating what parts of the code are ``inside the loop''.
+Python has a funny way of indicating what parts of the code are "inside the loop".
 Instead of using parentheses or brackets, it uses tabs.
 Examine the code below.
 ```
 t_max = 0.1
 delta_t = 0.01